JenushanthAts/OpenFlow-Statistics-Collection/README.md

 4. Ubuntu - version 20.04 is better / 18.04

 ### Step 1:
-connect Ryu-controller which can work as remote controller and run it along with traffic-monitoring file in one tab.
+Connect Ryu-controller which can work as remote controller and run it along with traffic-monitoring file in one tab.

 ```
 ryu-manager Traffic_monitor.py